salesforce/omakase/readme.md

 If you happen to have your hands on a specific `Comment` instance, it has convenience methods as well.

+When an annotation is placed before a rule, it is associated with first selector instance in the rule, not the rule or the simple selector, as explained above.
+However for convenience, all of the `has*` and `get*` annotation methods will also check or include results from the first selector when called on a rule instance.

 #### Orphaned comments

 The term _orphaned comment_ refers to a comment that does not logically precede any particular AST unit.
 There are four places where orphaned comments can be found, which are at the end of a selector, at the end of a declaration (before the semi-colon), at the end of a rule, and at the end of a stylesheet.
 Here are some examples: